-IT IS THEREFORE ORDERED that the Settlement Agreement dated February 4, 2013, and updated March 1, 2013, and attached to this Decision as Exhibit A, is hereby approved as discussed 1 2 herein.
+IT IS THEREFORE ORDERED that the Settlement Agreement dated February 4, 2013, and updated March 1, 2013, and attached to this Decision as Exhibit A, is hereby approved as modified and discussed herein.

-3 IT IS FURTHER ORDERED that Tucson Electric Power Company is hereby directed to file 4 with the Commission on or before July 1, 2013, revised schedules of rates and charges and Plans of 5 Administration consistent with Exhibit A and the findings herein.
+IT IS FURTHER ORDERED that Tucson Electric Power Company is hereby directed to file with the Commission on or before July 1, 2013, revised schedules of rates and charges and Plans of Administration consistent with Exhibit A as modified and the findings herein.

-IT IS FURTHER ORDERED that the revised schedules of rates and charges shall be effective 7 for all service rendered on and after July 1, 2013.
+IT IS FURTHER ORDERED that the revised schedules of rates and charges shall be effective for all service rendered on and after July 1, 2013.

-8 IT IS FURTHER ORDERED that the docket shall be held open until July 1, 2014, in order to 9 allow for the possible adjustment of specific tariffs to correct for unintended rate impacts that are 10 determined to be inconsistent with the public interest, however any such adjustments shall not have 11 the effect in the aggregate of changing TEP's non-fuel revenue requirement.
+IT IS FURTHER ORDERED that the docket shall be held open until July 1, 2014, in order to allow for the Commission to conclude its investigation of smart meters and to consider the appropriateness of Tucson Electric Power Company's proposed "smart meter" "opt-out" charges, tariffs and related references to Tucson Electric Power Company's proposed Rules and Regulations the possible adjustment of specific tariffs to correct for unintended rate impacts that are determined to be inconsistent with the public interest, however any such adjustments shall not have the effect in the aggregate of changing Tucson Electric Power Company's non-fuel revenue requirement.